 - A similar situation exists between Batman and Ra's Al-Ghul.
 He, too, sees Bruce almost like the son he never had, and he actually plans on making him both his heir and his son-in-law by marrying him to his daughter Talia, something both Bruce and Talia are seriously tempted to do.

 - Played straight and then subverted in the Black Glove story arc, where it is implied that the eponymous villain is actually Bruce's dad Thomas, who was really an evil psychopath.
 Neither allegation turns out to be true, though the real Black Glove, one Doctor Simon Hurt, nonetheless claims to be Thomas Wayne to both Bruce and Alfred's face, even though both men obviously knew he wasn't.
 It is implied that Hurt is actually Satan himself, though for a moment Batman accuses him of being an actor who used to impersonate his father, which would make this yet another inversion.
-Hurt denies this and claimed to have killed said actor and wore his skin to a party.
+Hurt denies this and claimed to have killed said actor and worn his skin to a party.
 So it's a triple subversion, with Hurt being a guy pretending to be a guy who pretended to be Bruce Wayne's dad, and pretending to be Bruce's Wayne's dad.
 Phew!

 - Return of Bruce Wayne suggests that Hurt is Dr. Thomas Wayne.
 Just not that Dr. Thomas Wayne...